raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_6.md

     ---
     title: Notes for Raspberry Pi Oracle Weather Station schools
     ---
-    Note that you don't need to create a string for the time stamp of each reading.
+    Note that you don't need to create a string for the timestamp of each reading.
 Weather Underground will create this value based on when it received the data if you use the parameter value `now` in your HTTP request.
-If you want to store weather readings and upload them in bulk later, perhaps at the same time as you upload to the Oracle database, you will need to format a time stamp for each record before sending it.
+If you want to store weather readings and upload them in bulk later, perhaps at the same time as you upload to the Oracle database, you will need to format a timestamp for each record before sending it.

     ---/collapse ---